gaelrenoux/tranzactio/README.md

 ### Version compatibility

 The table below indicates for each version of TranzactIO, the versions of ZIO or libraries it's been built with.
-Check the backward compatibily information on those libraries to check if your version is supported with a particular version of TranzactIO.
+Check the backward compatibility information on those libraries to check which versions TranzactIO can support.

 | TranzactIO | ZIO          | Doobie       | Anorm        |
 |------------|--------------|--------------|--------------|